karvendhanm/probability_distributions/README.md

 1. math
 2. matplotlib

+    As this package has been uploaded in PyPi(python repository), you could just install this package by typing                          `pip install prob_distributions' just as you would install any other python package.

 ## Project Motivation<a name="motivation"></a>

 For this project, I was interested in calculating and visualizing Binomial and Gaussian distributions.